-The District has entered into a utility construction agreement with the Developer governing the development of water, wastewater and drainage facilities on land within the District and the reimbursement for certain of the costs of such development through the issuance of bonds by the District.
-The District has entered into a road construction and reimbursement agreement with the Developer governing the development of roadways and improvements in aid of such roadways on land within the District and the reimbursement for certain costs of such development through the issuance of bonds by the District.
+The District has entered into separate utility construction agreements with Woodhull Ventures 2015 and Continental Homes governing the development of water, wastewater and drainage facilities on land within the District, and the reimbursement for certain costs of such developments through the issuance of bonds by the District.
+Woodhull Ventures 2015 and Continental Homes also entered into separate road improvements construction and reimbursement agreements and utility and park improvements construction and reimbursement agreements with the District.